vibeswithkk/ZENITH/README.md

 [![CI](https://github.com/vibeswithkk/ZENITH/actions/workflows/ci.yml/badge.svg)](https://github.com/vibeswithkk/ZENITH/actions/workflows/ci.yml)
 [![Tests](https://img.shields.io/badge/Tests-942+-success.svg)](#)

-**Cross-Platform ML Optimization Framework**
+**A hobby project exploring ML optimization**

-Zenith is a hobby project that aims to be a helpful companion framework for PyTorch, JAX, and TensorFlow.
-It provides optimization utilities like native CUDA kernels, operator fusion, and quantization to help make your inference stack a bit faster.
+Zenith is an experimental project where I'm learning and exploring optimization techniques for machine learning.
+It tries to provide some useful utilities like custom CUDA kernels and operator fusion for PyTorch, JAX, and TensorFlow.
+This is a learning project - use at your own risk!

 ## Project History